From the Top

 An updated view on the dance industry and an evaluation of my personal experiences:

-I may always feel like a beginner in dance, but that means this isn’t the end.
+I may always feel like a beginner, but that means this isn’t the end.